 Ah, Tesco Clubcard points.
 Every little helps, or so they say.
 It’s nice to get a little something back for your loyalty, even though it probably means we have to spend more on our weekly shop.
 But Clubcard points have been useful to me in the past.
+And the Clubcard continues to grow in popularity, with the introduction of Clubcard Plus.

 I used to save my points for the double-up events and buy all my kid’s Christmas presents.
 However, these stopped a few years back so I decided to start using their voucher scheme.
 This meant that I could exchange my points for up to 4 x their value at places like London Zoo and Pizza Express.